isneezy/vue-selectize/docs/api/props.md

 ## keys

-vue-selectize internaly uses fuse.js to perform its search capabilities, this props tells witch keys to use for searching.
+vue-selectize internally uses [fuse.js](https://fusejs.io/examples.html#search-object-array) to perform its search capabilities, this props tell witch keys to use for searching.

 ```js
 keys: {